lillypad/pve-qemu-unlocked/README.md

 Proxmox does not support anything other than `x86` or `x64` even though `qemu` which is in it's backend supports to emulate MANY other CPU architectures.

+Unfortunately they have decided to disable these features in their own build of qemu.

 This `Dockerfile` and `make` script will build your own version of `pve-qemu` and remove the `--target-list` configure options enabling all supported CPUs and emulations for the proxmox `pve-qemu` DEB package.

 Since this is done with docker you need not worry about any other dependancies other than docker to build the DEB packages you need.